Undergraduate Program Overview

 The Department of East Asian Languages and Cultures offers undergraduate programs for students who wish to engage with the cultures of China, Japan, Korea, and the greater East Asia region as articulated in language, linguistics, literature, film, cultural studies, and visual arts.
 The major and minor programs seek to reduce the complexity of a region to intellectually manageable proportions and illuminate the interrelationships among the various facets of a society.

-Students interested in pursuing a major or minor should schedule an appointment with Cyril Millendez, Student Services Officer, or asianlanguages [at] stanford.edu, to discuss a tentative completion plan and go over degree requirements.
+Students interested in pursuing a major or minor should schedule an appointment with Cyril Millendez, Student Services Manager, or asianlanguages [at] stanford.edu, to discuss a tentative completion plan and go over degree requirements.

 Undergraduate Degree Programs